Diplomatiq/crypto-random/README.md

 }
 ```

 From version 2.0, only browser environments are supported out of the box (the default entropy source being `window.crypto.getRandomValues`).
 But with minimal additional work, you can inject any other entropy source (e.g. for using crypto-random in a Node.js environment).
-For more information, see the **Entropy sources** section below.
+For more information, see the [Using other entropy sources](#using-other-entropy-sources) section below.

 ## API